Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

-Where the above shown buttons have following properties:
+Where the above shown buttons have the following properties:

 | Button | set_has_frame | set_is_circular |
 |--------|---------------|-----------------|